JosephPBaruch/data_web_app/README.md

 1. ()Go through index.js and read documentation about function calls.
 2. (Complete)Resolve port issue.
 3. ()Create seperate js file for api functions.
-3. ()b: Research callbacks, promises, and await.
+3. (Complete)b: Research callbacks, promises, and await.
-4. ()Create function for retrieving token.
+4. (Complete)Create function for retrieving token.
-5. ()Create function for retrieving weather using token as a passed argument or call function within retrieving weather function.
+5. (Complete)Create function for retrieving weather using token as a passed argument or call function within retrieving weather function.
 6. ()Call function from html and figure out how to display it.
-7. Paste all links to documentation
+7. (Complete)Paste all links to documentation
-8. Figure out how to hide my password and user information for meteomatics.
+8. ()Figure out how to hide my password and user information for meteomatics.

 ## Nodes
 * With functions make sure to implement callbacks as network responses take time to complete.